btagliafierro/makeItCompatible/README.md

 ![spectra](https://user-images.githubusercontent.com/27778212/126907291-b246fab6-b5ed-4452-b6e1-ab8cc52ab93e.png)

 In order to successfully run this Matlab script, you need to download the following archive:   <a href="https://drive.google.com/open?id=1Vp-eV-uJSjAuZWjb6-XMZbjVAFajxbe2&authuser=btagliafierro%40unisa.it&usp=drive_fs">link!</a> (1.37 GB).
 Then copy this file.mat into the folder you cloned from this repository.
-This archive contains the raw data of 8510 ground motions, related to more than 3000 events.
+The archive contains 8510 raw ground motions, related to more than 3000 events, along with their elastic response spectra.

 Please feel free to report any issue you may find.
 The code's been tested with Matlab2021a, and it work as intended.